 Unfortunately ‘road draught’ ventilation was ineffective below 25mph and oil contamination was high in engines used mostly in town traffic.
 Positive crankcase ventilation was introduced to control emissions because unburned hydrocarbons are poisonous, it was also introduced to provide ventilation regardless of the road speed.
-A positive crankcase uses the vacuum in the inlet manifold to suck fumes from the crankcase and them to the chamber where they are burned.
+A positive crankcase uses the vacuum in the inlet manifold to suck from the and them to the chamber where they are burned.

 The system contains a positive that acts as a fire precaution and adjusts the flow of back-fire occurs in the manifold, the back-flow pushes the down, blocking the route to the .
 When the manifold vacuum is high, at

 Idling speed or small throttle openings, the lifts against spring pressure, inducing the flow of into the manifold.

 A mechanical engineer and an NDT inspector by profession.
 However, I love blogging and sharing of knowledge for human intellectual development, especially relating to engineering fields, environment, and science trending updates.
 “Engineeringall.com” is a platform for any individual with similar passion, to do so; use the “PUBLISH YOUR ARTICLE” page at the MENU to share your personal ideas, researched knowledge, or discovered incidents, etc.to those in the engineering & & the general online communities across the globe.
 If you love this post please share using the social buttons below.